javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-function-expressions/article.md

 # Function expressions

-In JavaScript, a function is not a "magical language structure", but a special kind of value.
+In JavaScript, a function is a special kind of value.

 The syntax that we used before is called a *Function Declaration*: